 |PP1 assessment day

-All PP1 children are assessed in March or April of the year of entry in August.
+All PP1 children are assessed in April of the year for entry in August.
 These assessment days are arranged on Saturdays (please refer to our admissions calendar.)
 The children are observed in a classroom setting and are assessed for their readiness to learn.
 This assessment is held in English to ensure that the children will be able to function in an English speaking environment.

 |Taster day (Prep & Senior)